matthew-brett/pydagogue/git_submodules.rst

 So ``git add subproject`` makes no new objects, but it does change the "myproject" commit hash that ``subproject`` points to.

-If we do the commit, we can see the root tree listing now points to the new commit of "myproject":
+If we do the commit, we can see the root tree listing now points ``subproject`` to the new commit of "myproject":

 .. supercommit:: super-more-data 2012-05-01 13:44:32